Teaching Research Institute Staff

 Ingrid Amerson has been involved in early child care and education for over 30 years.
 As the Director of TRI Child Development Center, she guided the Center through becoming an Oregon Program of Quality.
 She is committed to providing a safe, nurturing, learning environment where children thrive, families flourish, and staff are successful.

 Aimee joined our teaching team as a WOU student volunteer and over the course of a few years is now the lead teacher of the Ladybug classroom.
-Her special interest is in sharing the excitement of Science to preschoolers; More about Aimee Andersontheir wondrous questioning of all that is around them lends it so perfectly with Science discoveries.
-It is her believe that every child, if given the chance to learn how to treat one another kindly and understand that they belong to a community will make our world a better place.
-The favorite part of her day is teaching a child something new and then seeing them light up when they understand and apply it to their lives.
+Her special interest is in sharing the excitement of Science to preschoolers.
+More about Aimee Anderson The favorite part of her day is teaching children something new and then seeing them light up when they understand and apply it to their lives.

 Lyn has been in Special Education for over 37 years.
 Her jobs have been varied -- as teacher of the visually impaired/O&M instructor, principal of a school for the blind, rehabilitation specialist on a mobile team attached to an eye hospital, More about Lyn Ayer director of community programs in a rural area in India, director of a licensure program for training teachers of the visually impaired, and director of a state's deafblind project (12 years in Wisconsin, 5 years in Oregon).